-Opening an Adwords Campaign
+Opening an AdWords Campaign

-An MCC can’t open an Adwords campaign directly.
-Rather, this must be done via a standard Adwords sub account.
+An MCC can’t open an AdWords campaign directly.
+Rather, this must be done via a standard AdWords sub account.

 There are two options for conversion tracking:

-- MCC manages child accounts tracking
+- MCC manages sub account tracking

-Common for when there are different teams within the same company, E.g. Adwords account per geo region in the same company.
+Common for when there are different teams within the same company, E.g. AdWords account per geo region in the same company.

-- Child accounts manage own tracking
+- Sub accounts manage own tracking

 Common for accounts that are not connected except for a single entity serving them, E.g. one agency serving different advertiser client accounts.

-The conversions on Adwords can be imported ONLY after the first instance of any conversion occurs, whether install or in-app event.
+The conversions on AdWords can be imported ONLY after the first instance of any conversion occurs, whether install or in-app event.